NavyTitanium/Dns-online-filter/README.md

 # dns-online-filter
-Filter domains based on DNS threat blocking providers intelligence.
+Filter 'A' records query based on DNS threat blocking providers intelligence.
 Does not required to have any blocklist.

 It instead make use of:
 * Quad9 (9.9.9.9, 149.112.112.112)